operator-framework/rukpak/README.md

 The specifics of how an `BundleInstance` makes changes to a cluster based on a referenced `Bundle` is defined by the `Provisioner` that is configured to watch that `BundleInstance`.

-Example BundleInstance configured to work with the [plain-v0 provisioner](provisioner/plain-v0/README.md).
+Example BundleInstance configured to work with the [plain provisioner](internal/provisioner/plain/README.md).

 ```yaml
 apiVersion: core.rukpak.io/v1alpha1